bitbend/bitbend-notify/README.md

-# BitBend Flow
+# BitBend Notify

-Looking for easy to use data movement infrastructure look no further than BitBend Flow
+Looking for easy to use notification infrastructure look no further than BitBend Notify

 Built With 💖 by BitBend